Category: Normandy & Brittany

 CLICK TO PLAY THIS EPISODE

-What You Will Learn in this Episode Good One
+What You Will Hear About in this Episode

 - All the Light We Cannot See summary and map, CONTAINS SPOILERS!
 [4’50”] To skip the spoilers skip to 17′

 - Sophie Moran introduces herself and her experience moving to France from Australia [17’43”]